r4d6/Citadel-Wiki/citadel-wiki/main/guides/spookyball.md

 # I can't see!

-To the south of the bus is a house with lots of torches, as well as candles being avalible at the woodsman's hut.
+To the south of the bus is a house with lots of torches, as well as candles being available at the woodsman's hut.
 It's a good idea to keep a source of light on you at all times as comms are down due to the intensisty of spookiness at the spookyball!
 (PDAs work though!)

+## I died!

+In the event you party a little _too_ hard, dont worry!
+The asylum's medbay has been refurbished with modern replacements as needed and there are rumors Nanotrasen has authorized sanctioned warlocks to assist with healing magic.
+Should you perish deep in the woods without sensors enabled or a clone pre-scan, **this event is one of the few times you'll be able to respawn**.